 Fundraising is an ongoing activity for every business, not just startups.
 Working capital is required for operations, salaries, expansion, product development, marketing, and other expenses.
-It can also be a key component in calculating valuation.
-Acquiring this capital through traditional bank loans is one way to get it, but it’s not the only way.
+It can also be a key component when calculating valuation.
+Acquiring this capital through traditional bank loans is one way to get it, but this process is often arduous, and many small businesses don’t get approved.

 In this article, we’ll go over some alternative funding options that may be a good fit for businesses looking to extend their working capital to fund essential business expenses.